Methadone Clinic Anderson, IN

 St Vincent Anderson Regional Hospital Anderson Center

 St Vincent Anderson Regional Hospital Anderson Center is a methadone clinic in Anderson, IN.
-It is situated in Madison County at 2210 Jackson Street, 46016 zip.
-St Vincent Anderson Regional Hospital Anderson Center provides outpatient treatment, hospital inpatient treatment and full residential treatment.
-St Vincent Anderson Regional Hospital Anderson Center provides naltrexone administration, suboxone prescription and relapse prevention from naltrexone.
-Other than methadone treatment, St Vincent Anderson Regional Hospital Anderson Center offers individual counseling, HIV and AIDS education, support and counseling and hepatitis education, counseling and support.
+It is located in Madison County at 2210 Jackson Street, 46016 zip.
+St Vincent Anderson Regional Hospital Anderson Center provides full residential treatment, outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+St Vincent Anderson Regional Hospital Anderson Center provides suboxone prescription, buprenorphine detox and naltrexone administration.
+Other than methadone treatment, St Vincent Anderson Regional Hospital Anderson Center offers family counseling, marital/couples counseling and HIV and AIDS education, support and counseling.
 St Vincent Anderson Regional Hospital Anderson Center provides medication assisted treatment to men and women.
-St Vincent Anderson Regional Hospital Anderson Center also offers addiction treatment in Spanish.
+St Vincent Anderson Regional Hospital Anderson Center also provides addiction treatment in Spanish.

 24/7 help with treatment